hazae41/box/README.md

 ### `Tick<T>`

-A reference that will be disposed after some delay (0 by default)
+A reference that will be disposed after some delay

 These references are guaranteed to be disposed